 In Westerfeld, the administratrix of a decedent sought to set aside inter vivos trusts created by the decedent, on the grounds that the decedent had retained too much control and the trusts were "illusory."
 The administratrix's attack was rejected by a majority of the Supreme Court which felt that the decedent could create valid trusts even though she reserved in herself broad beneficial rights, as well as the right to revoke the trusts and the right to control or manage the trustees.
 Id. at 192.
-[There was no problem of community property in Westerfeld, because the decedent was a single woman (feme sole).]
+There was no problem of community property in Westerfeld, because the decedent was a single woman (feme sole).
+Had the settlor been married and conveying community property, the issues and the outcome would have been different.